<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 High-Pressure Sales Tactics vs. Seamlessly Closing Deals

 I’ve been in the sales training game for a long time now, and I’ve seen the best and worst tactics in the industry.
 My Sales Accelerator can help you purge the bad tactics from your sales team’s repertoire.
-Still, the first step to solving a problem is awareness, so let’s take a look at the high-pressure, aggressive tactics you and your team might be using that are hurting more than they’re helping.
+Still, the first step to solving a problem is awareness, so let’s take a look at the high pressure sales tactics, aggressive tactics you and your team might be using that are hurting more than they’re helping.

 Try the Closing Simulator